kristoff-it/zine-ssg.io/content/docs/supermd/index.md

 There are [plenty](https://github.github.com/gfm/) [of](https://github.com/iamgio/quarkdown) Markdown dialects in the wild that add new syntax to it, and there are also [plenty](https://mdxjs.com/) [of](https://gohugo.io/content-management/shortcodes/) templating languages that allow you to *template* your Markdown content.

-The problem with the first approach is that the new syntax complicates an already overcomplicated language (to parse) and it usually only solves very precise problems.
+The issue with the first approach is that new syntax complicates an already overcomplicated language (to parse) and it usually only solves very specific problems.

-The problem with the second approach is that, while templating (like [Hugo Shortcodes](https://gohugo.io/content-management/shortcodes/)) does allow you to extend Markdown in a very general way, it usually translates into pulling layouting concerns into the content, which is the exact thing we were trying to minimize by writing Markdown in the first place.
+The issue with the second approach is that, while templating (like [Hugo Shortcodes](https://gohugo.io/content-management/shortcodes/)) does allow you to extend Markdown in a very general way, it usually translates into pulling layouting concerns into the content, which is the exact thing we were trying to minimize by writing Markdown in the first place.

 ### Two Columns